Alizmn/twitter-express-backend/README.md

 ## FEATURES

-✔️ User registration using unique username and a password ✔️ User login (Including session maintenance by jwt) ✔️ Unit tests
+✔️ User registration using unique username and a password</br>
+✔️ User login (Including session maintenance by jwt)</br>
+✔️ Unit tests